-The rotavirus vaccine is given as a small amount of liquid in an oral tube to make it easy for your baby to swallow.
+The rotavirus vaccine is given as a liquid from a dropper to make it easy for your baby to swallow.

 What if my baby spits out the vaccine or vomits immediately after having it?

 The vaccine will be given again if your baby vomits or spits out the vaccine.